ajrosen/Alfred/README.md

   Whether to post a nofication each time a field is copied to the clipboard.
 Default is `true`.

+- **ShowFolders**

+  Show only folders in the initial results.
+This lets you navigate your vault like using Finder.
+Default is `false`.

 - **lppath**

   Location of the LastPass CLI program.
 Default is `/usr/local/bin/lpass`.